learn-academy-2023-charlie/tic-tac-toe-spontaneous-instructors/README.md

 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
+- create a variable `full` to store filtering the squares array for a null value
+- pass `full` as prop to Message component
+- create conditional rendering to display that the battle has ended when the length of the array is less than 1

 - As a user, I can click on a restart button that will clear the game board.